leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 We desire quality moments and to make quality memories.
 It's tempting to think that we can create quality time just by designating it so, such as via a vacation.
 That generally ends up backfiring due to **our raised expectations being let down by reality.** If we expect that our vacation is going to be perfect, any single mistake ruins the experience.

 In contrast, you are likely to get a positive surprise when you have low expectations, which is likely the case during a "normal day".
+It’s hard to match perfection, and easy to beat normal.
 Because of this, **it's more likely quality moments come out of chance.**

 If you can't engineer quality time, and it's more a matter of random events, it follows that you want to increase how often such events happen.
 You can't increase the probability, but you can increase the duration for such events to occur.
 Put another way, **you want to increase quantity of time, and not engineer quality time.**